14 Oct Nurse Practitioner Programs

 How much can you earn as a Nurse Practitioner?

 The average salary for an NP is $102,426.
-However, it generally ranges between $95,000 and $112,000, depending on your expertise, workplace and academic background.
+It generally ranges between $95,000 and $112,000, depending on your expertise, workplace and academic background.
 Here is a short list on the median annual salaries of the most common NP job positions:

 - Family Nurse Practitioner: $89,043